A Conversation With Arnon.

 been said, I have to say that being tall FEELS

-reach things they can't.
+and reach things they can't.
 It's normal for

-everyone to look up at me (physically), and actually
+almost everyone to look up at me (physically), and

 to be 10.5 inches shorter than me, and to

 adjust for that when hugging or kissing.
 It's

 normal, but annoying, to not fit into the